CodersCare/localizer/Documentation/Introduction/Index.rst

 - Now several :ref:`figure2` provide the automatic workflow from sending files, requesting translations status and resetting errors to downloading and importing translated files.
 - Get an overview of current translation tasks with the :ref:`figure3`, check their status and preview their translated XML files before you schedule them for the import.

-While the basic Localizer plugin provides you with a simple hot folder to exchange files with translation service providers, each of the Localizer Projects can be enhanced with several API plugins later on.
+While the basic Localizer extension provides you with a simple configurable hot folder to exchange files with translation service providers, each of the Localizer projects can be enhanced with several API plugins later on.
-That way you can have even different translation service providers for different tasks within your TYPO3 project, while still providing your editors with a unified interface and workflow.
+That way you can have even different translation service providers for different tasks within your TYPO3 project, while still giving your editors a unified interface and workflow.

 .. _screenshots: